bensadeh/circumflex/README.md

 Press <kbd>Space</kbd> to read the linked article in Reader Mode.
 Just like in the comment section, you can jump between headers using <kbd>n</kbd>/<kbd>N</kbd>, and you can scroll using the usual vim bindings.

+In terminals with Kitty graphics support, press <kbd>Enter</kbd> to show the article's images.

 <p align="center">
   <img src="screenshots/reader-mode-1.png" width="49%" alt="reader mode"/>
   <img src="screenshots/reader-mode-2.png" width="49%" alt="reader mode"/>